 But the truth is, apple cider vinegar is a poor source of nutrients!
 But it does have acetic acid in abundance, which plays the real game!

 Apple cider vinegar is made by fermenting the sugars in apples which turns them into acetic acid, the active ingredient in vinegar.

 Acetic acid can increase your body’s absorption of important minerals from the foods you eat.
-Acetic acid can alter the pH value of blood which is crucial in transporting minerals, allowing enzymes to work, stimulating thyroid, increasing metabolism etc.
+Acetic acid can alter the pH value of blood which is crucial in transporting minerals, allowing enzymes to work, stimulating the thyroid, increasing metabolism, etc.

 Here are some of the scientifically proven health benefits of Apple Cider Vinegar: